papermoonio/polkadot-ecosystem-docs-draft/docs/.snippets/code/build-on-polkadot/xcm/asset-transfer-api/reference/transfer-arg-opts.md

     `weightLimit` ++"{ refTime?: string, proofSize?: string }"++

     Custom weight limit option.
-If not provided, it will default to unlimited
+If not provided, it will default to unlimited.

     ---

     `xcmVersion` ++"number"++

     Sets the XCM version for message construction.
-If this is not present a supported version will be queried, and if there is no supported version a safe version will be queried
+If this is not present a supported version will be queried, and if there is no supported version a safe version will be queried.

     ---

     `keepAlive` ++"boolean"++

     Enables `transferKeepAlive` for local asset transfers.
-For creating local asset transfers, if true this will allow for a `transferKeepAlive` as opposed to a `transfer`
+For creating local asset transfers, if true this will allow for a `transferKeepAlive` as opposed to a `transfer`.

     ---

     `transferLiquidToken` ++"boolean"++

     Declares if this will transfer liquidity tokens.
-Default is false
+Default is false.

     ---